zulip/zulip/docs/production/email-gateway.md

 ## Polling setup

-1. Create an email account dedicated to Zulip email gateway messages.
+1. Create an email account dedicated to Zulip's email gateway messages.
 We assume the address is of the form `username@example.com`.
-The email provider needs to support the standard model of delivering emails sent `username+stuff@example.com` to the `username@example.com` inbox.
+The email provider needs to support the standard model of delivering emails sent to `username+stuff@example.com` to the `username@example.com` inbox.

 1. Edit `/etc/zulip/settings.py`, and set `EMAIL_GATEWAY_PATTERN` to